Colen Campbell: Volumes by Campbell

-Later volumes
+Later volumes by other authors

-There are later volumes also published under the name ‘Vitruvius Brittanicus’, but they are not connected to Colen Campbell's work.
-In 1739 a volume was issued by Badeslade and Rocque, described as ‘Volume 4’.
+Later volumes published under the name 'Vitruvius Brittanicus' are not connected to Colen Campbell's work.
+In 1739 a volume was issued by Badeslade and Rocque, described as 'Volume 4'.
 However, this had little in common with Campbell, comprising mainly topographical perspective views of houses (54 plates).
-Between 1765 and 1771, Woolfe and Gandon published their ‘Volumes 4 & 5’ (79 and 75 plates).
+Between 1765 and 1771, Woolfe and Gandon published their 'Volumes 4 & 5' (79 and 75 plates).
 They discounted Badeslade's volume, believing their work to be a more correct continuation of Campbell, hence their numbering.
-The plates are indeed mostly plans and elevations of buildings largely in the Palladian style, most dating from after 1750.
+The plates are mostly plans and elevations of buildings in the Palladian style from after 1750.
 The various Volumes are fully described in Harris.